Ouxsoft/LHTML/docs/README.md

  + Web browser.

 ### HTML5 Spec Inheritance
-An LHTML5 document SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) spec (as it details how markup documents are delivered to the browser) except where an element instantiates module or contains child arguments.
+An LHTML5 document SHOULD adhere to [HTML5 spec](https://html.spec.whatwg.org/multipage/) (as it details how markup documents are delivered to the browser) except where an element instantiates module or contains child arguments.
 This exception is evident in the following example, which shows a valid HTML5 document with the exception of a valid `<head>` attribute as this element is instantiate a module which replaces the content with valid content.

 ```html5
 <!doctype html>